-The deadline for submissions to this Call for Applications is 30 July 2020 at 23:59 UTC+2, after which time applications will be closed and no further submissions considered.
-You will receive a notification that your application has been successfully received.
+The deadline for submissions to this Call for Applications is 31 January 2024 at 23:59 UTC, after which time applications will be closed and no further submissions considered.
+Applicants will receive a notification confirming their application been successfully received.